Chenyang-Lu/Chenyang-Lu.github.io/content/home/about.md

 # Biography

-I am currently a Ph.D. candidate in computer Vision and percetion for autonomous vehicles at TU Eindhoven.
+I am currently a Ph.D. candidate in computer vision and perception for autonomous vehicles at TU Eindhoven.